mpkondrashin/certalert/README.md

 ### Create API Key
 1. Open Tipping Point SMS
 2. Go to Admin -> Authentication and Authorization -> Users
-3. Create New user and add it into superuser group
+3. Create new user and add it to the superuser group
 4. Save API Key

 ### Write config file